Advanced CranioSacral Therapy

 Since CST helps the body resume its natural healing processes, it isn’t unusual for improvement to continue weeks after the session.
 For some there may be a reorganization phase as the body adapts to the release of previously held patterns.

 CST was pioneered and developed by osteopathic physician John E. Upledger following extensive scientific studies from 1975 to 1983 at Michigan State University, where he served as a clinical researcher and Professor of Biomechanics.
-CST is a gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system – comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
-Using a soft touch generally no greater than 5 grams, or about the weight of a nickel, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
+CST is a gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the CranioSacral system – comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
+Using a soft touch, practitioners release restrictions in the CranioSacral system to improve the functioning of the central nervous system.